zelosleone/turso/COMPAT.md

 ## Overview

-Limbo aims to be fully compatible with SQLite, with opt-in features not supported by SQLite.
+Turso aims to be fully compatible with SQLite, with opt-in features not supported by SQLite.

 ### Features